 - East Asian stacks: Located on the west end of the floor, these shelves hold most of our materials in Chinese, Japanese, and Korean

 - New books area: Located in the 5th floor lobby

 - East Asian Bibliography Room: Current serials and most frequently-used reference materials

-- Videos: Videos in Chinese, Japanese, and Korean are located in the Media Collection on the 1st floor.
+- Videos: Videos in Chinese, Japanese, and Korean are located in the Media Collection on the 2nd floor, Ocean Side.